-The Termly Pattern of Attendance form must set out the number of weeks and hours per day that FEL will be delivered for the forthcoming funding period.
+The Termly Pattern of Attendance form must set out the number of weeks and hours at the provider (and other providers if applicable) per day that FEL will be delivered for the forthcoming funding period.

 Where providers are working in partnership to deliver the full entitlement, the Termly Pattern of Attendance form should record how many hours are being delivered by each provider.
 The Local Authority cannot fund hours in excess of the full entitlement, therefore providers should work together to ensure all hours delivered which they claim for are eligible for FEL funding.